 The untimely death of a current student presents an exception to the stated policy.
 The deceased student will receive a W grade for all courses not complete.
-Instructors and the financial aid office will be notified of the student's death, along with the President's Office, the Vice President of Student Services (Dean of Men), the Chief Academic Office, and the Business Office.
+Instructors and the financial aid office will be notified of the student's death, along with the President's Office, the Vice President of Student Services, the Chief Academic Officer, and the Business Office.